onweeks/onweeks.github.io/_portfolio/Internship_R_Code.md

 ---
 title: "Academic Internship Assignment: R Code"
-excerpt: "Portfolio piece demonstrating R code project from an academic internship at the Royal Danish Embassy in Tokyo.
-The project addresses Japan's aging population, employing data analysis to uncover trends and implications in a critical demographic issue."
+excerpt: "R code from my academic assignment during my internship at the Royal Danish Embassy in Tokyo.
+This project focuses on Japan's aging population, utilizing data analysis to reveal trends and implications in a critical demographic issue."
 collection: portfolio
 ---